riganti/dotvvm-docs/Pages/concepts/control-development/creating-custom-postback-handlers.md

-# Creating Custom Postback Handlers
+# Creating custom postback handlers

 If you want to create a custom [Postback Handler](/docs/tutorials/basics-postback-handlers/{branch}), you need to do three things: